jbach197/01-Node-Ecosystem2/README.md

 Write a test the expects the greet module to return 'hello world' This should happen when invoked with 'world' as the first argument

+##User Instructions
+1) Clone the repo
+2) Run npm i to install dependencies
+3) Run npm lint for the linter
+4) Run npm test for tests

 #Arithmetic Module Tests
 ## Requirements